Snowshoeing, Backpacking & Camping Course

 • Winter travel and using sleds

-In this school, students have the opportunity to learn winter camping techniques with personal attention and practice such skills in a non-competitive, non-confrontational setting.
-The Winter Camping School is a great place to make new friends and open up a new season of activity.
+In this school, students have the opportunity to learn and practice winter camping techniques and skills in a non-competitive, non-confrontational setting.
+Winter Camping School is a great place to make new friends and open up a new season of activity.

 Badges you will earn: